OthmanGh/UNITEYPULSE/README.md

 - As a business owner, I should define clear goals and objectives for individual employees or teams.

-- As a business owner, I should evaluate employee performance within the system.

 #### Project Manager:

 - As a project manager, I need to schedule and manage team meetings, including sending invites, setting agendas, and tracking attendance, to facilitate effective communication and collaboration.